 The National Autism Center resides on a campus shared by May Institute’s corporate headquarters, the May Center School for Autism and Developmental Disabilities, the May Center for ABA Services, and a Day Habilitation Program for adults with disabilities.
 Located on that campus are more than 40 doctoral-and master’s-level professionals, representing one of the country’s largest on-site concentrations of clinical expertise in ASD.
 The Center is also APA-approved internship site, drawing talented doctoral students from across the country.
 Guided by a Professional Advisory Board, the Center brings concerned constituents together to help individuals with ASD and their families pursue a better quality of life.

 THE NATIONAL STANDARDS PROJECT IMPACT AND HISTORY

 In 2009, the National Autism Center completed an unprecedented multi-year project — the National Standards Project — to establish a set of standards for effective, research-validated educational and behavioral interventions for children on the spectrum.
-These standards identify treatments that effectively target the core symptoms of ASD.
-The resulting National Standards Report is the most comprehensive analysis available to date about treatments for children and adolescents with ASD.
-It is a single, authoritative source of guidance for parents, caregivers, educators, and service providers as they make informed treatment decisions.
+These standards identified treatments that effectively target the core symptoms of ASD.
+When published, the resulting National Standards Report became the most comprehensive analysis available to date about treatments for children and adolescents with ASD.
+It served as a single, authoritative source of guidance for parents, caregivers, educators, and service providers as they made informed treatment decisions.

-In the Fall of 2014, the National Autism Center will release a review and analysis of treatments for ASD based on research conducted in the field from 2007 to 2012.
-This will provide an update to the current empirical treatment literature (as published in the National Standards Report in 2009) and will include studies evaluating treatments for adults (22+), which have never been systematically evaluated before now.
+In 2015, we released a new review and analysis of treatments for ASD based on research conducted in the field from 2007 to 2012.
+This report provided an update to the empirical treatment literature (as published in the National Standards Report in 2009) and included studies evaluating treatments for adults (22+), which had never been systematically evaluated before now.